TITANs

 Latest News

-The "Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes" invites Ph.D. graduates to apply for two postdoctoral positions with our group.
-These 2 year positions have several possibilities of extension and/or other longer term fellowships.
-More info HERE
+The “Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes” opened a theory/simulations postdoc in November 2024.
+This 2 year position has several possibilities of extension and/or other longer term fellowships.
+The shortlist has been formed, and an offer made.
+We hope to finalize the hire in February 2025. info HERE

 The “Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes” has been renewed for an additional three years (2024-2026) after a highly competitive selection in which 6 of ~80 projects were approved in 2023.